 The APR has two components--one that is your responsibility and one that is your advisor's:

-1) A self-evaluation of your progress over the past year, due to your primary advisor (or joint advisors) -- with cc to DGS to review and to Shannon Croft for your file -- by November 13 each year.
+1) A self-evaluation of your progress over the past year, due to your primary advisor (or joint advisors) -- with cc to DGS to review and to Shannon Croft for your file -- by November 15 each year.
 This is approximately two weeks before the financial aid deadline so that your advisor has time to write an updated letter of recommendation.
-If you are not applying for a departmental appointment or fellowship, you still need to write the self-evaluation and submit this to your advisor and the DGS/Graduate Secretary.
+If you are not applying for a departmental appointment or fellowship, you still need to write the self-evaluation and submit this to your advisor and the DGS/Graduate Program Coordinator.

 The self-evaluation should discuss the following (2 pages should be sufficient, but length is up to you):